savvdm/checksum/README.md

 The default is `-check modified` mode.

 `-exclude` - Regular expression for file path to exclude (or just a file name, like `my_temp_file`).
-More than one `-exclude` parameter may be specified.
+Several `-exclude` parameters may be specified.

 `-nodelete` - Do not delete checksums for files not found under the specified folder.
 By default, missing files and their checksums are removed from the data file.